ramkumardevanathan/linkedin-bot/README.md

 - **Daily Topic Rotation**: Automatically selects topics based on the day of the month.
 - **AI-Powered Content**: Uses the Perplexity API to find relevant articles and generate summaries.
-- **AI-Generated Images**: Uses Google Vertex AI to create high-quality, relevant images for each topic.
+- **AI-Generated Images**: Uses Google's Gemini API to create high-quality, relevant images for each topic.
 - **LinkedIn Integration**: Can post the generated content directly to a personal or company LinkedIn page.
 - **Customizable Logo Watermarking**: Automatically adds your brand's logo to every generated image.
 - **Configurable & Extensible**: Easily customize topics, manage API keys, and add new functionality.